 They source some of the finest Arabica coffee beans around the world.
-These beans are organic certified, rainforest alliance certified, fair trade certified, and shade-grown coffee.
+These beans are organic, rainforest alliance, fair trade, and shade-grown coffee certified.
 They also support local communities by purchasing coffee from small family farms that make the most delicious coffees.

 They roast their coffee beans in a German-built energy-efficient probat drum.
 Their coffee beans come packaged in a biodegradable coffee bag.
 They also compost coffee grounds to reduce waste around their shop.

 This organic coffee is a fine mix of light and dark roasts, perfect for a cold brew.
 They also come in sweet and silky flavor notes that make every sip genuinely satisfying.